divonlan/genozip/windows/readme.txt

    -R --replace      Replace the source file with the result file, rather than leaving it unchanged -o --output       Output file name.
 This option can also be used to concatenate multiple input files
-                     with the same individuals, into a single concatenated output file -p --password     Password-protected - encrypted with 256-bit AES   -q --quiet        Don't show the progress indicator -@ --threads      Specify the number of threads to use.
+                     with the same individuals, into a single concatenated output file -p --password     Password-protected - encrypted with 256-bit AES -m --md5          When compressing - records the MD5 hash of the VCF file in the genozip file header When listing (--list) - shows the MD5 of each file Decompress always compares the MD5 to the uncompressed VCF, if compress was done with --md5 -q --quiet        Don't show the progress indicator -@ --threads      Specify the number of threads to use.
 By default, genozip uses all cores available to it --show-content    Show the information content of VCF files and the compression ratios of each component --show-alleles    Output allele values to stdout.
-Each row corresponds to a row in the VCF file.
-                     Mixed-ploidy regions are padded, and 2-digit allele values are replaced by an ascii character --show-time       Show what functions are consuming the most time (useful mostly for developers of genozip) --show-memory     Show what buffers are consuming the most memory (useful mostly for developers of genozip)
+Each row corresponds to a row in the VCF file Mixed-ploidy regions are padded, and 2-digit allele values are replaced by an ascii character --show-time       Show what functions are consuming the most time (useful mostly for developers of genozip) --show-memory     Show what buffers are consuming the most memory (useful mostly for developers of genozip)